kovart/forta-agents/common/erc20-approve/README.md

 - KOVART-ERC-20-EOA-ALLOWANCE-0
     - Fired when detected a high number (`callsThreshold`) of EOA's call the `approve()` and `increaseAllowance()` methods for the same target EOA over `secondsKeepApprovals`
-    - Severity is always set to `high`
+    - Severity is always set to `"high"`
-    - Type is always set to `suspicious`
+    - Type is always set to `"suspicious"`
     - Metadata:
-        - `attacker`: address of the target EOA
+        - `"attacker"`: address of the target EOA
-        - `tokens`: a stringified JSON array of token objects with amounts of tokens involved
+        - `"tokens"`: a stringified JSON array of token objects with amounts of tokens involved
             - Token object: `{ address, symbol, amount }`
-        - `approvalsCount`: number of the approval calls to the attacker EOA
+        - `"approvalsCount"`: number of the approval calls to the attacker EOA
-        - `affectedAddresses`: a stringified JSON array of affected addresses
+        - `"affectedAddresses"`: a stringified JSON array of affected addresses

 ## Test data